wp-plugins/theme-blvd-string-swap/readme.txt

 == Changelog ==

+= 1.0.6 =

+* GlotPress compatibility (for 2015 wordpress.org release).
+* Minor security fix.

 = 1.0.5 =

-* Fixed "Dismiss" link not working for framework notice on some admin pages.
+* Fixed "Dismiss" link not working for framework notice on all admin pages.

 = 1.0.4 =